RenuSolanki/EasyABM.jl/docs/src/boids3d.md

 ## Step 1: Create Agents and Model

 Lets create 200 agents with properties `shape`, `pos`, `vel` and `orientation` (The `orientation` property is used internally by EasyABM to draw the direction agent is facing).
 The position `pos` is only accepted as a Vect which is an inbuilt vector type in EasyABM.
 It is also recommended for both convenience as well as performance to use Vect type for any vectorial properties in the model such as velocity and forces.
-The `keeps_record_of` argument is list of properties that the agent will record during time evolution.
+The `keeps_record_of` argument is set of properties that an agent will record during time evolution.
 The model is defined with parameters:

 * `min_dis` : The distance between boids below which they start repelling each other.
 * `coh_fac` : The proportionality constant for the cohere force.